ptorn/bth-ramverk2-chat/README.md

 # Article about React

-I have written a article about React and show some example of how i have used React.
-The article talks a little about React and why one would use React.
+I have written a article about React and show some example of how i have used it.
+The article talks briefly about React and why one would choose to use React.

-If you are intressted then you can read the whole article [here](React.md)
+If you are interested, you can read the whole article [here](React.md)

 **Enjoy!**